 It was both fascinating and a little horrifying.

 Sometimes I could feel the old skin on the table like crumbs.
 I kept wanting to look at what Heidi was getting off.
 She told me to relax, and I finally did, especially when she poured bowl after bowl of warm water over me to wash away the dead skin.

 Heidi was nothing if not thorough.
 I lay on my front, and she stretched out my arms to exfoliate my armpits.
 No one has ever done that before.
 I lay on both sides, with one knee bent so she could exfoliate my inner thighs.
 Another first.
 She flipped me a few times because I had so very much to exfoliate (It won't be such a job if I come back in a month to maintain, like getting a haircut.)

 She rinsed me with milk, washed my hair, and placed thin slices of cool organic cucumber on my face for a refreshing mask.
 I honestly have never had a better body scrub.
 It left my skin feeling softer and -- truly -- younger looking.

 It was intense, but my body truly felt different when these two strong female therapists were done with me.
 I was sore the next day, simply because so much lactic acid had been released from the work they did on me.
 It was truly a therapeutic massage that rearranged my body, and I felt great the day after that.

 The night I went Juvenex was pretty mellow, but it can get livelier.
 In fact, Korean spas are in general louder and more sociable than American spas, according to co-owner Myung (Isaac) Yi.
 "American spas are mostly focused on treatments, whereas Korean spas are focused on meeting and spending time with friends."
-There's even side-by-side body scrub tables separated by a screen -- lots of couples get them.
-(And fortunately they won't put you in there with a stranger.)
+There are even side-by-side body scrub tables separated by a screen -- lots of couples get them.
+(And fortunately, they won't put you in there with a stranger.)
 So take a few hours, go with a friend, and enjoy.